Excel Mapping Template

 Description | Provides a description which is based on the Type and No. |

-Constant Value | This field specifies values that you want to assign to fields that you cannot map to an Excel Column but need to have a value.
+Constant Value | This field specifies values you want to assign to fields that you cannot map to an Excel Column but need to have a value.
 This field sometimes gets used with other fields on the mapping line. |

 Default Values | Specifies how to default values in this field.
 Choose None (default) when you want to use the value in the Excel cell, Use BC Default if Empty if you're going to use the value Business Central defaults when there is no value in the Excel cell and Use Constant if Empty to use a constant value when there is no value in the file.
 If you specify Use BC Default if Empty, you must also enter a value for Constant Value. |